beanloop/techblog/content/blog/rn-bridging-native-webview-android/index.md

 }
 ```

-As you may have noticed this activity doesn't really do anything at this point, besides allowing itself to be started.
+As you may have noticed this activity doesn't really do anything at this point, besides allowing itself to be launched.
 We'll revisit this file later on in the guide, once we've created our actual WebView.

 ### AndroidManifest